tani-s/337-proj-3/README.md

 2. call python urlapi.py to start the main program

 3. the program will offer 6 options to you.
 Three of the options (a, c, d) will parse the output for you, with c and d doubling and halving the ingredients, respectively.
 The other three options will transform the recipe by substituting ingredients into the recipe.
+You can navigate this by using the letters or basic phrases.